Photo © 2019 Kenneth Camara

 ABOUT THE ARTIST

-Paulo was born and raised in Manila, Philippines, where he majored in Communication at Ateneo de Manila University and worked for over a decade as a corporate professional, alongside being a self-taught composer and arranger of liturgical choral music and superfan of western musical theatre.
+Paulo K Tiról (he/him) was born and raised in Manila, Philippines, where he majored in Communication at Ateneo de Manila University and worked for over a decade as a corporate professional, alongside being a self-taught composer and arranger of choral liturgical music and superfan of western musical theatre.
 In 2012, he left corporate life and moved to Boston to study at Berklee College of Music.
 A year later he moved to New York City, having been offered an opportunity to earn an MFA in Musical Theatre Writing at NYU's Tisch School of the Arts on a full tuition scholarship.
 Today, Paulo is a musical theatre writer and liturgical musician working in New York City and Jersey City.

 Photo © 2018 Joseph Legáspi